matias-hhh/flaksi/README.md

 	});
 ```

 As we can see, the ``actionHandler``-object consist of handler functions which are given **the same name as the action** which is supposed to trigger them.
-The handler is given the action as a parameter.
+For example, the oneAction-handler above would fire when action with type 'oneAction' is dispatched.
+The handler is given the action data as a parameter.
 Also, if ``waitFor`` is needed, it can be accessed as a parameter too as you can see in the above code.

-The **important part** in the handler-functions is that in addition of saving the state in the store, the **changed state is also returned** to the caller aka the dispatcher which then passes the combined state object from all stores to the react app's setState after all ``actionHandlers`` have fired.
+The **important part** in the handler-functions is that in addition of storing the state in the store, the **newly changed state is also returned** to the caller aka the dispatcher, which then passes the combined state object from all stores to the react app's setState-method, after all ``actionHandlers`` have fired.
+This way the dispatcher updates always only the sub-states that have actually changed to the React app.

 Stores have some helper methods for achieving **immutability** so that in react you can use the ``(oldProps !== newProps)`` -check, ``setState`` and ``appendState``.
-Both methods accept a state object as a parameter, which is sent eventually to react's setState-method also. ``setState`` erases previous state of the stated properties and sets new ones, when ``appendState`` is used with lists, and it does at it says.
+Both methods accept a state object as a parameter, and they handle similar to React's setState-method. ``setState`` erases previous state of the given sub-state and sets new state, when ``appendState`` is used with sub-states that are list, and it does what it says.
 Both methods return the changed state.

 You can get specified state properties from a store at any time using stores's ``getState``-method, which accepts key-strings as parameters